afropapp13/FlatTreeAnalyzer_3D_ECal/README.md

 # Loop over the input files
-root -b script_LoopGenerators.cxx
+root -b script_LoopGenerators.C
-root -b script_LoopGenerators_Weights.cxx
+root -b script_LoopGenerators_Weights.C

 # To overlay the outputs of the loop w/o any Ac multiplication
 # Generators and GENIE variations